-In this post, I’ll go through all the supplies you’ll need, all the steps I use to cover cakes (and some options other decorators use) along with all my tips on working with fondant.
+In this post, I’ll go through all the supplies you’ll need, all the steps I use to apply fondant to a cake (and some options other decorators use) along with all my tips on working with fondant.

 There’s a video close to the end of this post, if you’d like to learn that way.
 I’ve also added in a lot of details into the written portion of this post along with some screen shots so I can explain further.